I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

-Readers ask me that question all the time.
+Readers ask me this all the time.

 And every time, I tell them the same thing: